 In virtual worlds, the key act of identity formation is the creation of an ‘avatar’ – a virtual representation of the computer user.
 In most instances, the avatar is a figure whose actions can be controlled by the user’s computer mouse and keyboard.
 It is through this figure that the user interacts with the virtual world – both objects and other avatars (that is, other users).
 In many online games, the avatar is largely determined by the kind of role one chooses to play in the game’s more or less predetermined storyline.

-In Teen Life, for example, older children can create and explore a wide range of social, cultural, political, educational and economic symbolic activities.
-These are seen as an extension to their everyday lives.
-The avatar body can be customised in a practically infinite number of ways ranging through height, weight, frame and figure, skin colour, eye colour, facial structure and gender, to fantasy animal avatars.
+In Teen Life, for example, older children can create and explore a wide range of social, cultural, political, educational and economic virtual activities.
+These opportunities offer an extension to their everyday lives.
+The avatar body can be customised in a practically infinite number of ways ranging through height, weight, frame and figure, skin colour, eye colour, facial structure and gender, to fantasy animal characters.

 Read the extract Playing with Pixels: Youth, Identity, and Virtual Play Spaces from Chana Etengoff.